The Cuban regime presents Jonathan Muir playing piano in prison to make it seem like he is doing well

 In a desperate call to his father at 1:45 AM on April 23, the teenager pleaded, "Dad, please, get me out of here, Dad, I can't take it anymore."

 The Inter-American Commission on Human Rights granted precautionary measures to the minor through Resolution 30/2026, considering that their rights to life, personal integrity, and health are at risk of irreparable harm.
-The Cuban regime did not respond to the prior request that the organization sent on April 10.
+The Cuban regime did not respond to the prior request that the body sent on April 10.

 Filed under: